 No Hefty Donation or Capitation Fee:

-There is no donation or capitation fee involved whatsoever, no matter which medical college you choose in the Philippines.
+There is no donation or capitation fee involved whatsoever, no matter which medical college you choose for MBBS in the Philippines.

 Numerous Career Options:

-Because the medical education system in the Philippines is based on the USA standard, it becomes easy for one to choose postgraduate or career options in first world countries like USA, UK, Australia, etc.
+Because the medical education system in the Philippines is based on the USA standard, it becomes easy for one to choose postgraduate or career options in first world countries like USA, UK, Australia, etc after completing MBBS in the Philippines.

 Faculties in the Philippines are English-speaking only, and a large share of them are employed from the countries like the USA and India.